hoelzl/Kubernetes-Tests/timeserver-v1/README.md

 ## Cleaning Up

-To delete the TimeServer deployment and service, run the following commands:
+To delete the time server deployment and service, run the following commands:

 ```bash
 kubectl delete deploy timeserver